nre-learning/nrelabs-curriculum/lessons/tools/lesson-41-ansible-network/stage4/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('ansible', this)">Run this snippet</button>

-These tasks are not a holistic Ansible Playbook and can't be run by themself.
+These tasks are not a holistic Ansible Playbook and can't be run by themselves.
 Notice how there is not `hosts` or `tasks` parameter.
 Another Ansible Playbook will load these tasks dynamically.

-## Part 7 - Examine the junos.yml Ansible Playbook
+## Part 6 - Examine the junos.yml Ansible Playbook

 Examine the junos.yml Ansible Playbook:

 ```
 cat junos.yml
 ```